How to Remind Someone Politely to Reply to Your Email?

 Similarly, when you follow up with hundreds of prospects daily by forwarding the same email thread, you can refer to the context of your last email to craft your follow-up message.

-SmartReach’s Content Setting helps sales teams automatically add the previously sent email to the prospect at the bottom of the follow-up reminder email.
+SmartReach’s content setting helps sales teams automatically add the previously sent email to the prospect at the bottom of the follow-up reminder email.
 This feature is useful when the previous email accidentally gets deleted or your subject line differs from the one you sent.

 So, now you can send gentle reminder emails to help your prospects easily understand the context of your previous email.

-Be Clear on the Tone
+Tip #2: Be clear on the tone

 While crafting your reminder email, use a friendly and familiar tone.
 It is essential for you to create and maintain a long-lasting relationship with your prospects.
 Avoid burning bridges by following these few simple steps:

-• Maintain familiarity, but not at the expense of sounding too informal.
+- Maintain familiarity, but not at the expense of sounding too informal.
 You want your prospects to feel like they can email you with any queries.

-• Proper spacing in the email – Use proper paragraph spacing in the email.
+- Proper spacing in the email – Use proper paragraph spacing in the email.
 Remind your client to respond to the email at the end of the email.
 Make sure that your request to reply is fresh in their mind.

 Your reminder email on “how to remind someone politely” should be short, crisp, and concise.
-Your email should have a simple opening with an easy-to-read message pushing for a response.
-Personalized greetings can grab readers’ attention and stop them from dismissing your email as junk.

-Personalization is key to increasing your reply rates.
-Hunter claims that adding personalization to reminder emails can increase response rates by 142%.
 Using the potential customer’s first name and mentioning the recipient’s interests or any other information can create a sense of familiarity in your prospect’s mind.
 Automating personalization at scale can take time and effort.

-I hope my previous emails caught your interest.
-I understand you’re busy, but I genuinely believe {{Product}} can work wonders for {{prospects_Company}}.
+Hey Jenny I hope my previous emails caught your interest.
+I understand you’re busy, but I genuinely believe {{Product}} can work wonders for {{prospects_Company}}. {{Product}} offers a 14-day free trial.
+This is a risk-free way to experience the benefits firsthand.
+Let me know if you’d like to take advantage of this offer or have any questions.
+I’m here to help!
+Regards Lance |

 If you are finding it hard to scale and automate sending personalized follow-up reminder emails to your leads or prospects, then SmartReach.io could solve your problem.

-SmartReach.io can personalize your emails with any prospect data you provide, such as name, company name, etc. You could also create custom columns and convert them to merge tags.
 So, if you want to send a polite reminder email adding a line on a “LinkedIn post,” your prospect liked or “a blog topic” that he recently posted or any other form of personalization, that too is possible.

 SmartReach.io also provides Spintax and liquid conditioning features, making every email unique.
 This reduces the chances of getting caught by spam filters, improving email deliverability.

-Create an Action Hook in your Email.
+Tip #4: Create an action hook in your email

 While sending a gentle reminder email, compose an action-driven email ending.
 Adding a call-to-action (CTA) will gently push your prospect to reply.

-A CTA need not always be like “Schedule a Demo” or “Start a Free Trial”.
 Asking a question that the prospect can’t resist answering and the end of a gentle reminder email is the best way to invoke a response

+Hi {{First_Name}}, Just a friendly follow-up to my previous email.
+We’ve been helping teams like yours boost their outreach efforts and achieve great results.
 Our webinar on {{Product}} just around the corner.
 I wanted to reach out and see if you would like to attend, and if you like, we could tailor the session to match your interests and concerns.
+Do you have any last-minute questions or topics you’d like us to address during the webinar?
+Feel free to hit “Reply” to this email and let us know.
+Looking forward to your thoughts!
+Best regards, {Your Name} |

 In the above example – hit “Reply” to this email – it gives a feeling that you’re approachable for any and all queries.
 Creating a hook in your reminder email also makes the prospect feel valued and assures them of quality service.

-Using a friendly and polite tone signifies that you genuinely care about a response from them.
-The last thing you need is your email to be sent to SPAM.
 An unprofessionally drafted email can do that exact thing.
 So make sure to sound friendly and polite in your email!

 Secondly, you should remember to state the pointers of the email clearly.
 Make sure to have the following in your reminder email:

-• Friendly opening
+- Friendly opening

-• Clearly stated purpose
+- Clearly stated purpose

-• Descriptions and questions (CTA) to invoke a response.
+- Descriptions and questions (CTA) to invoke a response.

-• Time and date of specific events to be highlighted.
+- Time and date of specific events to be highlighted.

 Predicting your prospect’s mood or reaction is impossible when crafting a gentle reminder email.
 Hence, recipient activity trackers can help optimize the conversions of your reminder emails.

-Using a tracker, you can:
+Using a tracker, you can –

-• See who is opening your email.
+- See who is opening your email.

-• How often is your email being opened?
+- How often is your email being opened?

-• Whether or not your readers are clicking on reply links.
+- Whether or not your readers are clicking on reply links.

-• Percentage of emails that are bouncing back.
+- Percentage of emails that are bouncing back.

-• Percentage of people clicking on the CTA button.
+- Percentage of people clicking on the CTA button.

-Using the information gathered, you can take appropriate action.
 For example, if your prospect isn’t responding to your email even after opening it, they might be unavailable or busy.
 You can reschedule the sending of your reminder email to when they are most active.

 Rated amongst the best cold email software, SmartReach.io provides detailed reporting and helps you drill down into campaign performance at a team member level to make better campaign-setting decisions that would increase email response rates.